The main idea of this function is to find unique dual potentials

 b ((nt,) ndarray, float64, optional) – Target histogram (default is uniform weight)

 metric (str, optional (default='sqeuclidean')) – Metric to be used.
-Only strings listed in ot.dist() are accepted.
+Only works with either of the strings

 p (float, optional (default=1.0)) – The p-norm to apply for if metric=’minkowski’